EnterpriseDB/repmgr/README.md

   https://www.postgresql.org/docs/current/static/libpq-envars.html

-Setting up a simple replication cluster with repmgr
+Setting up a basic replication cluster with repmgr
 ---------------------------------------------------

 The following section will describe how to set up a basic replication cluster